jamesmh/coravel/DocsV2/docs/Caching/README.md

 By default, an in-memory caching driver is used.
 Coravel also offers drivers that will cache your data to a database!

 ::: tip
 This allows multiple servers or application instances (e.g. load-balancing, etc.) to share the same cache.
-It also can alleviate the extra memory required in your application's memory when using the in-memory driver.
+It can also alleviate the extra memory required by your application instance(s) when using the in-memory driver.
 :::

 ### SQL Server